cncf/toc/proposals/incubation/openfga.md

 ## Adopters In Production
 > *Document that it is being used successfully in production by at least three independent direct adopters which focus on adequate quality and scope defined*

-OpenFGA currently has [17 documented adopters](https://github.com/openfga/community/blob/main/ADOPTERS.md), and many more that haven’t been disclosed.
+OpenFGA's list of [ADOPTERS.md](https://github.com/openfga/community/blob/main/ADOPTERS.md), and many more that haven’t been disclosed.

 Three production examples to highlight: